Highboard Cabinet in Rio Rosewood by Oswald Vermaercke, Belgium — 1960

 The cabinet presents a superb geometric façade divided into two distinct sections:

-• Upper section: Opens by two hinged doors onto a fitted interior, comprising shelves and removable vertical dividers, ideal for use as a bar or writing cabinet.
+• Upper section: Opens via two hinged doors onto a fitted interior, comprising shelves and removable vertical dividers, ideal for use as a bar or writing cabinet.

 • Lower section: Fitted with two sliding doors that optimise space, revealing wide adjustable storage shelves.

-The signature detail lies in its handles: magnificent rectangular finger pulls, sculpted in relief directly into the mass of the wood, typical of Oswald Vermaercke’s craftsmanship.
-The whole rests on a slender, tapered sledge base, which lends an impression of airy lightness elegantly contrasting with the robustness of the cabinet’s body.
+The signature detail lies in its handles: magnificent rectangular finger pulls, carved directly into the solid wood, typical of Oswald Vermaercke’s craftsmanship.
+The whole rests on a slender, tapered sledge base, which lends an airy lightness elegantly contrasting with the robustness of the cabinet body.

 This piece is in excellent original condition.
 The original varnish has retained all its lustre, revealing the superb natural, warm patina of the rosewood.
-Perfectly sound and stable structure.
+Structure perfectly sound and stable.
 The doors and runners operate smoothly.
-Few minimal traces of use consistent with its age.
+Only minimal traces of use commensurate with its age.
 Excellent condition, very fine patina.